Alastair-Cleve/Game-of-Chess/README.md

 ###How to Run
 This is an implementation of Chess in Ruby.
-To play, download this repository, save it, use the command line to navigate to the directory where you saved it.
+To play, download this repository, save it, and use the command line to navigate to the directory where you saved it.

 ####Ruby
 If you are unsure of whether you have Ruby available on your computer, you can